-- g.
-Fluency reading with sufficient automaticity, pacing, prosody (e.g., intonation, tone, stress, rhythm), and accuracy to support comprehension across the disciplines. - 1.3 Vocabulary Knowledge and Acquisition.
-Educator candidates must demonstrate their knowledge and mastery of the skills to prepare students to: - a.
-Determine or clarify the meaning of unknown and multiple-meaning words and phrases by using context clues, analyzing meaningful word parts, and consulting general and specialized reference materials, as appropriate, to support comprehension of connected text; - b.
-Comprehend figurative language, word relationships, and nuances in word meanings and employ them in writing; - c.
-Acquire and accurately use general academic and domain-specific words and phrases necessary for comprehension, discussion, and writing about complex texts, and that meet the demands for reading, writing, speaking, and listening in post-secondary and the workforce; - d.
-Develop independence in acquiring vocabulary knowledge when considering a word or phrase important to comprehension or expression; - e.
-Interpret words and phrases as they are used in a text, including technical, connotative, and figurative meanings and analyze how specific word choices shape meaning or tone; and - f.
-Develop a broad, expressive vocabulary and apply vocabulary words with precision in both oral and written settings to more accurately convey meaning and interest. - 1.4.
+- 1.3.
+Vocabulary Knowledge and Acquisition.
+Educator candidates must demonstrate their knowledge and mastery of the skills to prepare students to: - (a) Determine or clarify the meaning of unknown and multiple-meaning words and phrases by using context clues, analyzing meaningful word parts, and consulting general and specialized reference materials, as appropriate, to support comprehension of connected text; - (b) Comprehend figurative language, word relationships, and nuances in word meanings and employ them in writing; - (c) Acquire and accurately use general academic and domain-specific words and phrases necessary for comprehension, discussion, and writing about complex texts, and that meet the demands for reading, writing, speaking, and listening in post-secondary and the workforce; - (d) Develop independence in acquiring vocabulary knowledge when considering a word or phrase important to comprehension or expression; - (e) Interpret words and phrases as they are used in a text, including technical, connotative, and figurative meanings and analyze how specific word choices shape meaning or tone; and - (f) Develop a broad, expressive vocabulary and apply vocabulary words with precision in both oral and written settings to more accurately convey meaning and interest. - 1.4.
 Craft and Structure of the Language of Texts (including print, visual, multimodal, and digital texts).
-Educator candidates must demonstrate their knowledge and mastery of the skills to prepare students to: - a.
-Apply knowledge of language to understand how language functions in different contexts, to make effective choices for meaning or style, and to comprehend more fully when reading or listening; - b.
-Recognize various text structures and employ specific comprehension strategies based on the unique demands of the text structure and organization; - c.
-Read closely and answer text dependent questions to determine what a text says explicitly and to generate logical inferences; cite specific textual evidence when writing or speaking to support conclusions drawn from a text;
+Educator candidates must demonstrate their knowledge and mastery of the skills to prepare students to: - (a) Apply knowledge of language to understand how language functions in different contexts, to make effective choices for meaning or style, and to comprehend more fully when reading or listening; - Recognize various text structures and employ specific comprehension strategies based on the unique demands of the text structure and organization; - (c) Read closely and answer text dependent questions to determine what a text says explicitly and to generate logical inferences; cite specific textual evidence when writing or speaking to support conclusions drawn from a text;